Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

-{\bf Statistics of the power spectra.} Here we derive the distribution of the power spectrum of the data, which is required to explain how we set the power significance threshold.
-We consider the frequency-domain data $\tilde{z}_{\omega}$, defined in Eq.~\eqref{eq:def:z}, for an arbitrary non-zero frequency $\omega$, and we derive an approximation to the distribution of the corresponding random variable $\tilde{Z}_{\omega}$ (we are again dropping the circuit indexing, and we do so whenever convenient without further comment).
-In the Results we asserted that $\tilde{Z}^2_{\omega}$ is approximately $\chi_1^2$ distributed whenever the probability trajectory is a constant.
-This is a sub-case of what we derive below, but we also study the marginal distribution of $\tilde{Z}_{\omega}^2$ when $\tilde{p}_{\omega}=0$ but the probability trajectory is not necessarily constant.
-We do so in order to be able to claim that we are maintaining \emph{strong} control of the FWER.
-By itself, the fact that $\tilde{Z}_{\omega}^2$ is approximately $\chi_1^2$ distributed when the probability trajectory is constant can only be used to ensure \emph{weak} control of the FWER.
+We now derive the distribution of the power spectrum of the data, both when $p(t)$ is and is not constant.
+We consider the frequency-domain data $\tilde{z}_{\omega}$, defined in Eq.~\eqref{eq:def:z}, for an arbitrary non-zero frequency $\omega$, and we derive an approximation to the distribution of the corresponding random variable,

+where $\omega > 0$ (we are again dropping the circuit indexing, and we have ignored the edge-case of the constant clickstream instance in this equation).
+Note that $\bar{X} = \frac{1}{N}\sum_i X_i$ is the average of random variables, and so it is itself a random variable.
+In the main text we asserted that $\tilde{Z}^2_{\omega}$ is approximately $\chi_1^2$ distributed whenever the probability trajectory is a constant.
+This is a sub-case of what we derive below, but we also study the marginal distribution of $\tilde{Z}_{\omega}^2$ when $\tilde{p}_{\omega}=0$ but the probability trajectory is not necessarily constant (\ie, there is perhaps power at one or more other non-zero frequencies).
+We do so in order to be able to claim that we are maintaining strong control of the FWER.
+By itself, the fact that $\tilde{Z}_{\omega}^2$ is approximately $\chi_1^2$ distributed when the probability trajectory is constant can only be used to ensure weak control of the FWER.